What is better for productivity: ClickUp or Notion?

 ClickUp gives you flexibility and a #framework.
 With Notion, you are starting from scratch.

 Both are complex in their unique ways and are ideal for specific use cases.

-For us, there’s no doubt: ClickUp is the best project management piece of software we’ve ever tested.
+For me, there’s no doubt: ClickUp is the best project management piece of software I’ve ever tested.